Goodell, owners expect future vote on LA relocation

 Neither California team has had success in getting public funding for a new stadium; Goodell noted that has been happening "for decades."
 Missouri has come through with a plan for a $1 billion stadium to keep the Rams, but there are delays in that proposal.

-Earlier Wednesday, the owners approved more international games through 2025, including ones in places other than England.
-Such as quite possibly Mexico, Germany and Canada.
+The owners approved more international games through 2025, including quite possibly in Mexico, Germany and Canada.

 "We think it's time to expand our international series to other countries and respond to the growing interest in our game not only in the U.K., but elsewhere around the world," Goodell said.

 Mexico, where one regular-season game was played in 2005 and drew a record attendance of 103,467, is a front-runner for next year.

 "That's our biggest fan base, our most vibrant market," said Mark Waller, the league's vice president/international.
 "It would be a logical place to start."

 The NFL will announce the 2016 international games this fall.
 Three games are being held at London's Wembley Stadium this season for the second straight year, and that number could be increased.